xianlinbox/daily_practise/aws-solution-architect/vpc.md

 - Private: access VPC using private IP
 - Transit: access one or more transit Gateway.

+Connect with vpc in different region:

+1. provision a direct connect gateway.
+2. use priavte VIF connect to dX gateway,
+3. provision vitrual private gateway in vpc of each regions.
+4. use DX gateway connect to the virtual private gateways above.

 Solution to build Site to Site VPN on DX:

 1. Build virtual private gateway in VPC